6.0 Wildlife Management Practices (WMPs)

 NOTE: The purpose of some management practices is to improve nesting habitat for a particular bird species.
 Since some waterfowl species nest in northern U.S. and Canada and only migrate through or winter in Arkansas, wildlife management practices pertaining to nesting habitat during breeding season may not apply to Arkansas.

-A table listing each species in the announced ecoregion and their associated wildlife management practice.
-An X indicates the wildlife management practice can be used to improve habitat for that particular species.
+Study this table to help remember which species from the announced ecoregion (column) benefit from each wildlife management practice (row).
+An X in the box indicates the wildlife management practice can be used to improve habitat for that particular species.
 It is the same information found in their Species Descriptions, just in a table format.

 Objectives

 • Juniors work in a team to identify wildlife management practices which benefit up to 8 selected wildlife species at the contest.
-The answers are the same as would be found in the Study Chart table.
+The answers are the same as would be found in the Study Chart table (see study materials above).

 Overview

 Each wildlife species can benefit from a number of wildlife management practices which wildlife professionals use to help populations grow, or in the case of nuisance animals, limit their population size and nuisance behaviors.
 For example, practices which create edge and habitat diversity are selected for white-tailed deer.
-A Study Chart table is available (see 6.2 above) for the announced ecoregion linking the species with recommended wildlife management practices.
+A Study Chart table links species in the announced ecoregion with recommended wildlife management practices.

 • A general description of each wildlife management practice is available in this study guide under section 6.1 above.